mohamadsolouki/NLP-Disneyland-Reviews/README.md

 This project is licensed under the MIT License - see the LICENSE file in the root directory for more details.

 ## Contact
-For any further questions or comments, please feel free to open an issue in this repository, and we will get back to you as soon as possible.
+For any further questions or comments, please feel free to open an issue in this repository, and I will get back to you as soon as possible.

-We hope that this analysis provides valuable insights into Disneyland customer reviews and serves as a useful example of applying NLP techniques to real-world data.
+I hope that this analysis provides valuable insights into Disneyland customer reviews and serves as a useful example of applying NLP techniques to real-world data.